jcmartins/proposal/design/474-filters.md

 We propose implementing a somewhat modified version of Sensu 1.x filters that makes the behavior of the filter and the expression of the filter's intent more straightforward.
-This proposal does not include the Sensu 1.x filter "when" functionality (i.e. time-based filter is out of scope for this issue).
+This proposal does not include the Sensu 1.x filter "when" functionality (i.e. time-based filtering is out of scope for this issue).

 ### Filter Type